tapegram/refbot/README.md

 Currently implementing this entirely as a frontend app with no state, but providing hooks to wire in a real backend in the near future

-- Create Auth Context and hard code in a User
-- Use the above context to report user specific decisions
 - Return user specific data in the decisions summary
 - Update video flow to display summary info after making a decision and before moving to the next clip
 - Record use specific decisions